bkuhn/talks/LibrePlanet-2011/nonprofit.markdown

 + Conservancy Identica: !conservancy, @conservancy

-This talk and the slides are

-Copyright &copy; 2010, 2011 Bradley M. Kuhn.
+This talk and the slides are: Copyright &copy; 2010, 2011 Bradley M. Kuhn.

 <img src="cc-by-sa-3-0_88x31.png"/>
 <a href="http://creativecommons.org/licenses/by-sa/3.0/us/">This presentation and these slides are licensed under a <a href="http://creativecommons.org/licenses/by-sa/3.0/us/">Creative Commons Attribution-Share Alike 3.0 United States License</a>.